Secondary ion mass spectrometry

 Samples are usually delivered to our laboratory via courier.
 Contact us for further details before sending samples.

-Secondary Ion Mass Spectrometry (SIMS) is a highly sensitive method for elemental analysis of solid vacuum compatible materials.
-SIMS is used to study uppermost atomic layers in a depth range of 1–2 nm.
-Measur provides quantitative SIMS analysing services.
+Secondary Ion Mass Spectrometry (SIMS) analyses for elemental analysis of solid vacuum compatible materials.
+We offer SIMS testing services for studying uppermost atomic layers in a depth range of 1–2 nm.